 However, this has become an antiquated way of looking at success.
 As we have evolved into a digital economy, it has become easier to track consumer behaviour, online traffic and inbound leads, which we can directly attribute to business success.
 Services like digital marketing and most forms of advertising have incorporated measurement into their services, making it easier for businesses to understand their value.

-PR remains the odd one out for most companies, as tracking number of articles and attaching a “PR value” to media is still the norm in Singapore and most of Southeast Asia.
+PR remains the odd one out for most companies, as tracking the number of articles and attaching a “PR value” to media is still the norm in Singapore and most of Southeast Asia.
 The main reason for this is the fact that many businesses focus on KPIs (Key Performance Indicators) and ROI (Return on Investment) without putting proper context to these numbers.

 Measurement is possible